NikGioulos/idocs-demo/README.md

 ##Extra Questions
 1) each UTF-8 char needs maximum 4bytes.
 So, each line requires on average 4*8 = 32 bytes.
-So, in case all the String lines are unique, maximum is 200*1024*1024/32
+So, in case all the String lines are unique, maximum is 200x1024x1024/32

 2) i would use new String() and i would force GC to clear unneeded objects from heap

-3) i would use some adjustments to improve performance For example, we cound use Guava utilities for collectios (instead of plain java)
+3) i would use some adjustments to improve performance For example, we could use Guava utilities for collections (instead of plain java)

 4) i would use a profiler to get detailed information about the behavior and performance of each part of your code to find the bottleneck